Dishwasher will not fill with water; the cycle stops shortly after starting, and E1 is shown on the display.

 How to Fix / Troubleshooting

-Safety first: Disconnect the dishwasher from mains power and close the water supply tap before working on it.
+Safety first: Disconnect the dishwasher from the mains power supply and close the water supply tap before working on it.

-• Clean inlet hose filter: Turn off water, unscrew the inlet hose from the rear of the dishwasher and from the tap.
-Remove and rinse the small mesh filters inside both ends under running water.
-Refit securely.
+- Clean inlet hose filter: Turn off the water supply, unscrew the inlet hose from the rear of the dishwasher and from the tap.
+Remove the small mesh filters from both ends and rinse them under running water.
+Refit them securely.

-• Inspect inlet hose: Make sure the Gorenje AquaStop or standard inlet hose is not kinked, crushed, or frozen.
-Straighten or thaw as needed.
+- Inspect inlet hose: Ensure the Gorenje AquaStop or standard inlet hose is not kinked, crushed, or frozen.
+Straighten or thaw it as needed.

-• Test a short cycle: Restore water and power, then run a quick program.
-If E1 returns, the water inlet valve or flow meter may be faulty.
+- Test a short cycle: Restore the water supply and power, then run a quick program.
+If E1 reappears, the water inlet valve or flow meter may be faulty.

-• Advanced check (for experienced users): Remove the left or bottom access panel to locate the water inlet valve assembly.
-Check the wiring harness and connector for corrosion or loose fit.
-If the valve coil is open-circuit or the flow meter does not send pulses, replacement is required.
+- Advanced check (for experienced users): Remove the left or bottom access panel to locate the water inlet valve assembly.
+Check the wiring harness and connector for corrosion or a loose fit.
+If the valve coil is open-circuit or the flow meter does not send pulses, replacement is necessary.

 If you are not comfortable working with live water and electrical components, contact a qualified Gorenje service technician.